• What is Thermography?

 Can Training Be Conducted at My Facility?

 Yes!
-In addition to our Level I, II, and III Certified Infrared Thermographer Courses, Infraspection Institute can also provide customized on-site training at your facility.
+In addition to our Level I, II, and III Certified Infrared Thermographer® Courses, Infraspection Institute can also provide customized on-site training at your facility.
 With an on-site class, our Level III instructors will travel to your facility and can customize our training to meet your company’s particular needs.
 Whenever possible, we will work with your on-site staff to conduct field trips and address your company’s particular applications.
-On-site courses provide a cost-effective alternative to attending open-enrollment classes.
+On-site infrared training provides a cost-effective alternative to attending open-enrollment classes.
 On-site classes may be conducted for any number of students and are generally cost-effective with classes of 5 or more students.

 How is Distance Learning Different?

-Infraspection Institute is the world’s first company to offer Distance Learning Courses for Thermography.
+Infraspection Institute was the world’s first company to offer Distance Learning Courses for thermography.
+Presently, we maintain the world’s largest inventory of online infrared training courses.
 We utilize state-of-the-art web servers and dynamic multimedia resources to provide a unique, quality educational experience.
 Our Distance Learning Courses are based upon our Level I, II, and III course content and meet all ASNT training requirements for the certification of NDT personnel.
-All courses are taught by Infraspection Institute Level III Certified Infrared Thermographers each having over 20 years of professional experience.
+All courses are taught by Infraspection Institute Level III Certified Infrared Thermographers® each having over 20 years of professional experience.

 All Distance Learning Courses are divided into narrated 1 hour units allowing you to work at a pace that’s convenient for you.
 With our Distance Learning Courses you can tailor your infrared education through our wide selection of application and industry specific courses.